 Yaqona or Kava

-A common drink used throughout Fiji that historically was prepared for all special ceremonies.
-The yaqona plant is related to the pepper family, and although it’s sometimes described as narcotic or intoxicating, normally only has a slight numbing effect on the tongue when used in moderation.
+Yaqona or Kava – A common drink used throughout Fiji that was historically prepared for allspecial ceremonies.
+The yaqona plant is related to the pepper family, and although it’s sometimes described as narcotic or intoxicating, it normally only has a slight numbing effect on the tongue when used in moderation.
 When needed, yaqona roots are dried and pounded into a fine powder which is then mixed with water and served ceremonially.

 Fijian Clay Pottery

 Fijian pottery is derived from Lapita potters who brought the tradition with them to the islands about 3500 years ago.
 Pottery from clay would be molded and completed by hand, to be set aside for the family’s use or exchanged for other needed household objects.

 I wau — Fijian Clubs or Chiefly Weapons